 All full and part-time degree seeking students enrolled in an academic year must pay the student services and applicable program specific fees.
 Students who are enrolled 3 or 4 quarters per year will be charged the full annual student services and program specific fees.
 Students who are enrolled in a program that ends with 1 quarter over the summer, or 2 quarters over the summer and fall will be charged 25% or 50% of the annual student services and program specific fees, respectively.
 The student services fee funds such areas as the recreation center, sports intra-murals, counseling services, operation of the student lounge, student government, student representation in government, and student events on and off-campus.
 The program specific fees fund the items described above in the Tuition and Fees section.

 Students registered for courses that total fewer than 12 credit hours per quarter are considered to have a partial course load.
-Prior authorization from the College Dean is required before students can begin a quarter with a part-time course load.
+Prior authorization from the College Dean is required before students can begin a quarter less than full-time.
 In such circumstances, tuition is charged on a per credit hour basis.
-The rate for each quarter hour is calculated based on the current quarterly full-time tuition divided by the standard credit hours of the program the student is enrolled in for the respective quarter enrolled.
-The per-credit hourly rate is multiplied by the enrolled credit hours to equal the tuition charge for the quarter.
+The tuition rate for each quarter is calculated based on the current quarterly full-time tuition divided by the standard full-time credit hours of the program the student is enrolled in for the respective quarter enrolled.
+The per-credit hour rate is multiplied by the enrolled credit hours to equal the tuition charge for the quarter.

 Students registered for more courses than the prescribed schedule in a given quarter are considered registered for a course overload.
 Students must receive prior approval from the College Dean.
 Tuition is billed for the additional courses as follows:

 - Course overloads are billed the annual tuition rate plus an additional per-credit rate.

 - The per-credit rate is calculated by dividing annual tuition by the number of quarters to determine a quarterly rate.
 The quarterly rate is divided by the prescribed course load credit hours as specified for the program (below).